Fernandadp/100-days-of-code/log.md

 ### Day 8: June 3, 2019, Monday

 **Today's Progress:** Continue with React from FCC.
 Passing default props, I can pass a default prop just in case no value is expliciti provided, but if I pass `null` it will remain `null`.
+Defining `propTypes`, so it will throw an error if the type is different to what I'm expecting.
+A <emp>stateless functional component<emp> is any function which accepts props and returns JSX.

 **Thoughts:**